 Community Grants are only available to rural communities who have a trained Community Animator.
 To get involved with the Rural Mental Health Project, visit our About page to learn more.

-Additionally, Animators from Cohort 1 will need supplemental information to complete the application because the training curriculum has been updated.
-If you completed in-person training prior to July 2019 , please contact us at [email protected] for additional information prior to applying.
+Please note that Animators from Cohort 1 may need supplemental information to complete the application because the training curriculum has been updated.
+If you completed in-person training prior to July 2019 , please contact us for additional information prior to applying.

 The Application Deadline for Year 1 has now passed.
-Community Animators will receive an email with the Application Forms, Application Guidelines, and the Adjudication Rubric when we open for applications again.
+Applications for Year 2 will open in Fall 2021.
+Information will be posted on our website and Community Animators will also receive an email with the Application Forms and Application Guidelines when we open for applications again.

-Local projects must align with the Rural Mental Health project’s guiding principles – community-driven, building on local strengths, 5 of 5 people have mental health, whole community approach (i.e., 8 Domains), and developmental in nature.
+Projects must align with the Rural Mental Health Project’s guiding principles: community-driven, building on local strengths, 5 of 5 people have mental health, whole community approach (i.e., 8 Domains), and developmental in nature.
 See our Project Principles and the Project Overview Video for a summary of our principles and to learn more about the project.
-RMHP aims to support local mental health action plans that are tailored to each community’s local context, assets, and realities.
-We also plan to continue to support Animators to engage with a variety of community members, supporting local activities in all stages of project development and implementation and involving diverse voices in planning and decision-making.

 Communities may only receive one (1) RMH Community Grant per granting cycle, inclusive of Multi-Community Grants.
 Applications can include multiple interwoven projects.
 Please contact us if you have multiple project ideas and want to discuss them.

 Communities who received funding in Year 1 (March 2021) are eligible to apply for funding again in Year 2 for a new project or an expansion of their initial project.

 Funding for past Recipients will be dependent on the quality of reporting received throughout the initial grant term.